Den of Lions · Chapter 5

 "It looks like a declaration."
 Ashpenaz leaned forward.
 "You are declaring, publicly, twice a day, that your god's laws outrank the king's hospitality.
 In an empire where the king's hospitality is the king's law.
 I have been doing this work for thirty years.
 I have seen boys smarter than you disappear for less."

-“I agreed because you spoke to me with the precision of someone who had already made a decision and was extending me the courtesy of a consultation rather than a confrontation.
-I know the difference.”
+"I agreed because you spoke to me with the precision of someone who had already decided and was extending me the courtesy of a consultation rather than a confrontation.
+I know the difference."

 For the first time since arriving in Bavel, Danel almost smiled.
 Ashpenaz read rooms too.
 Of course he did.
-You did not survive this long in a palace like this without learning to read the air.
+Men like this survived by feeling weather before clouds appeared.

-“Your word.”
-Ashpenaz said it as though weighing it on a scale.
-“The word of a seventeen-year-old exile whose city is ash.”
+"Your word."
+Ashpenaz said it as if weighing it.
+"The word of a seventeen-year-old exile whose city is ash."

 "Yes."